Gogo2015/EarthquakeAnalyzer/README.md

 - `GET /results/<job_id>` - Get results of a completed job
 - `POST /hemisphere-job` - Create a new hemisphere analysis job

+## Earthquake Data Overview
+The United States Geological Survey (USGS) Earthquake Hazards Program provides access to real-time and historical earthquake data in GeoJSON format through their public API.
+The dataset includes detailed information about each seismic event, such as its unique ID, magnitude, geographic coordinates (longitude, latitude, depth), timestamp, location description, and status.
+Additional attributes include the event type, tsunami occurrence flag, magnitude type, and links to more detailed reports.
+This data can be filtered by time range, magnitude, and geographic bounds via the API.
+For this project, we download the dataset using a specific API query and store the earthquake records in Redis for efficient access, filtering, and analysis.

 ## Hemisphere Analysis

 The application includes a hemisphere analysis feature that categorizes earthquakes into four hemispheres based on their coordinates: